 - Knowledge of provincial and federal labour codes, and labour and human rights legislation would be considered an asset.

-- This position involves some travel primarily within Alberta.
+- This position also involves some travel primarily within Manitoba.

 Reporting and Accountability:

 The Provincial Representative shall report and be accountable to the Regional Director.

 To apply, please submit your cover letter and resume to Geoff Dueck Thiessen, Regional Director, at firstname.lastname@example.org by July 29, 2022.

 Application Deadline: July 29, 2022

 We thank all applicants for their interest, but only candidates under consideration will be contacted.